Acton Scott Village Cricket Club is situated in the village of Acton Scott, four miles south of Church Stretton in South Shropshire.

 The setting for the ground must be the envy of many clubs with magnificent views over the rolling hills, situated on the Acton Scott Estate - please visit www.actonscott.com for further information.
 This part of Shropshire is designated an area of Outstanding Natural Beauty and the ground is part of an Environmentally Sensitive Area restricting access to mow the outfield until mid July, although the square is prepared from late spring.

 The Club plays from mid April to mid September and has about 25 fixtures against like-minded Clubs, but because of the ESA restrictions plays all its Away fixtures in the first half of the season.
-One of the highpoints of the season is the Club tour, which has taken its members to South Wales, London , Northumberland, South Devon, Dorset, Somerset, Sussex, Norfolk, Hampshire, Lancashire, Yorkshire, Cornwall and the Isle of Wight – this normally takes place in early July.
+One of the highpoints of the season is the Club tour, which has taken its members to South Wales, London, Northumberland, South Devon, Dorset, Somerset, Sussex, Norfolk, Hampshire, Lancashire, Yorkshire, Cornwall, the Isle of Wight, Kent and Newcastle-upon-Tyne – this normally takes place in early July.
 Enquiries are welcomed from any potential hosts – please telephone Richard Wilson the Club Chairman on 01694 781331.